European Association of Political Consultants

 The European Association of Political Consultants (EAPC) is the professional association of political consultants in Europe, with members from over 20 countries.
 Although the foundation of The EAPC was started in 1996 in Vienna, the association's current organization was formally established in Leibnitz in 2002.
 The EAPC is a platform for exchanging ideas between political consultants and is committed to supporting the development of democratic structures in Europe.

-The current president is Gülfem Saydan Sanver from Turkey.
-Vice-presidents are Reza Kazemi from Germany, Torbjörn Sjöström from Sweden and Ana Fernandes from Portugal.
+The current president is Reza Kazemi from Germany.
+Vice-presidents are Torbjörn Sjöström from Sweden and Anthony Grally from France.

-Past presidents include Igor Mintusov, Marko Rakar, Jan Juul Christensen, Gerlinde Manz-Christ of Liechtenstein, Necati Özkan, Christoph Hofinger, Volker Riegger, Mario Ballerini, Andrey Bulychev, Mehmet Ural and Bo Krogvig.
+Past presidents include Gülfem Saydan Sanver, Igor Mintusov, Marko Rakar, Jan Juul Christensen, Gerlinde Manz-Christ of Liechtenstein, Necati Özkan, Christoph Hofinger, Volker Riegger, Mario Ballerini, Andrey Bulychev, Mehmet Ural and Bo Krogvig.

 Activities

 The EAPC co-organises annual conferences, the EAPC Master Class and the annual Polaris Awards for excellence in the field of political consulting under a number of categories.
 Entries are accepted from across Europe and prizes in the international categories have been awarded to outfits across the world.

 Whilst it takes no commercial position, the EAPC seeks to engender best practice amongst political consultants, particularly when it comes to ethical issues.

 Concern about the potential for 'video photoshop' to mislead voters was expressed in the EAPC's London conference in March 2018.

 In May 2018, the EAPC commented publicly on the activities of Cambridge Analytica following the firm's use of honeytraps to exert influence on candidates and the wider voting public.
 The association said in a statement, “Campaign consultants SCL/Cambridge Analytica appear to have crossed the line in terms of professional and ethical responsibilities.
 There are clearly concerns that have been raised about using “honey-traps” and actions that may have exerted inappropriate influence on both candidates and the voting public.
 We strongly encourage all members to be fully open and transparent, and to challenge client requests for work that may be less than fair and honest or against the interests of democracy.”